ArulAuror/Data-Science-Portfolio/Classification ML Models/Customer Churn/Readme.md

 ## 2. Methods

-### For code implementation, refer 'Property Sales Prediction.ipynb' file above
+### For code implementation, refer 'Customer Churn.ipynb' file above

 ### 2.1.
 Data
 The dataset used is the obtained from IBM open source Datasets.
 The data